-The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 47% of our total revenue for the five years ended December 31, 2012 (approximately 30%, 55% and 56% for the years ended December 31, 2012, 2011 and 2010, respectively).
-The decrease during 2012 as compared to 2011 and 2010 is due primarily to the December, 2011 purchase of the third-party minority ownership interests in eleven LLCs in which we previously held noncontrolling majority ownership interests (we began recording the financial results of the entities in our financial statements on a consolidated basis at that time) and various acquisitions of medical office buildings ("MOBs") and clinics completed during 2011 and the first quarter of 2012.
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 95%, the leases on the UHS hospital facilities accounted for approximately 20% of the combined consolidated and unconsolidated revenue for the five years ended December 31, 2012 (approximately 21% for the year ended December 31, 2012 and 19% for each of the years ended December 31, 2011 and 2010).
-In addition, twelve MOBs, including certain properties owned by LLCs in which we hold either 100% of the ownership interest or various non-controlling, majority ownership interests, include or will include tenants which are subsidiaries of UHS.
+The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 41% of our total revenue for the five years ended December 31, 2013 (approximately 30% for each of the years ended December 31, 2013 and 2012, and 55% for the year ended December 31, 2011).
+The decrease during 2013 and 2012, as compared to 2011, is due primarily to the December, 2011 purchase of the third-party minority ownership interests in eleven LLCs in which we previously held noncontrolling majority ownership interests and the various acquisitions of MOBs and clinics completed during 2011 and the first quarter of 2012, as mentioned above.
+Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 95%, the leases on the UHS hospital facilities accounted for approximately 20% of the combined consolidated and unconsolidated revenue for the five years ended December 31, 2013 (approximately 22% for the year ended December 31, 2013, 21% for the year ended December 31, 2012 and 19% for the year ended December 31, 2011).
+In addition, twelve MOBs, that are either wholly or jointly-owned, include or will include tenants which are subsidiaries of UHS.